YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 }
 ```

-However, that will be too arbitrary to implement such API and too hard to maintain consistent behavior.
+However, this approach would be too arbitrary and too difficult to maintain consistent behavior.

-### Follow `Locale` as the precedent
+### Follow `Locale` as precedent

 `Locale` has an enum named [`IdentifierType`](https://developer.apple.com/documentation/foundation/locale/identifiertype) to specify which kind of identifier should be used.
 We can apply that way to `String.Encoding`: